-2. Results and discussion
+III.4 Results and discussion

-2.1.
-Protein synthesis and characterization
+III.4.1 Protein synthesis and characterization

 Using an engineered bacterial strain, the genetic message encoding the CS5 protein can be alternatively read to produce protein CS5-F, a fluorinated version of CS5.
-The high isoleucine content of the CS5 protein permits extensive fluorination through incorporation of the noncanonical amino acid 5TFI, which has demonstrated levels of isoleucine replacement from 85 - 93% in bacterial systems33.
-5TFI was prepared as previously reported^{33,34} and used to express proteins CS5-F and SC5-F with yields of

-0.83 mg/g and 0.71 mg/g wet cell mass, respectively.
+The high isoleucine content of the CS5 protein permits extensive fluorination through incorporation of the noncanonical amino acid 5TFI, which has demonstrated levels of isoleucine replacement from 85 - 93% in bacterial systems [33].
+5TFI was prepared as previously reported [33, 34] and used to express proteins CS5-F and SC5-F with yields of 0.83 mg/g and 0.71 mg/g wet cell mass, respectively.
 Nickel column purification yielded 5.4 mg pure CS5-F and 3.6 mg pure SC5-F from 1 L shake-flask fermentations.
-In contrast, proteins CS5 and SC5 express well and are easily purified using the thermal cycling technique to provide multi-gram quantities^{12,19}.
+In contrast, proteins CS5 and SC5 express well and are easily purified using the thermal cycling technique to provide multi-gram quantities [17, 19].
 Typical yields are 2-5 g pure protein from 10 L batch fermentations.
 Further optimization is required to synthesize the fluorinated proteins above milligram yields.

-To confirm the replacement of isoleucine with 5TFI, the engineered proteins were digested with the protease trypsin to yield protein fragments of predicted sequence which were then analyzed by MALDI-TOF mass spectroscopy (Figure 2).
+To confirm the replacement of isoleucine with 5TFI, the engineered proteins were digested with the protease trypsin to yield protein fragments of predicted sequence, which were then analyzed by MALDI-TOF mass spectroscopy (Figure III-2).
 The peak at approximately 2576 Da has been assigned to two proteolytic fragments consisting of residues 136-161 and 262-286.
 These identical fragments contain five potential isoleucine replacement sites.
 Accordingly, the higher mass peaks are assigned to fragments with incorporation of one, two, three, four, and five 5TFI residues, each with a shift of 53.88 Da corresponding to the mass difference between isoleucine and 5TFI.
-Subsequent amino acid analysis reported 5TFI replacement of 82% of isoleucine residues in CS5-F and 92% in SC5-F. This is consistent with results from previous studies demonstrating high incorporation efficiency of 5TFI into recombinant proteins33.
+Subsequent amino acid analysis reported 5TFI replacement of 82% of isoleucine residues in CS5-F and 92% in SC5-F. This is consistent with results from previous studies demonstrating high incorporation efficiency of 5TFI into recombinant proteins [33].

-Figure 2.
+Figure III-2.
 MALDI-TOF of tryptic digest fragments of a) CS5-F and b) SC5-F. The expected mass of the unsubstituted peptide fragments comprising residues 136-161 and 261-286 = 2576.
 Peaks are apparent at masses expected for replacement of 1 through 5 isoleucines with 5TFI.

-We were interested in the affect of fluorination on the thermodynamic phase behavior of these proteins, as they are commonly purified through thermal cycling^{9,35}.
-As discussed above, proteins with elastin-like domains are known to exhibit an inverse temperature transition that is affected by the identity of the amino acid in the Z position^{16,17,30,36}.
-Relative to the most common pentapeptide repeat in bovine and porcine elastin, VPGVG^{37,38}, the LCST is lowered when the amino acid occupying the Z position is more hydrophobic than valine and raised when Z is more hydrophilic.
-As expected, introducing the highly hydrophobic amino acid 5TFI into the Z position of the elastin-like domain results in a decrease of the LCST by more than 20°C (Figure 3).
-Therefore, the LCST of elastin-like proteins can be tuned by incorporation of fluorophilic 5TFI side chains, which may aid in optimization of thermal cycling purification techniques.
+We were interested in the effect of fluorination on the thermodynamic phase behavior of these proteins, as they are commonly purified through thermal cycling [7, 9].
+As discussed above, proteins with elastin-like domains are known to exhibit an inverse temperature transition that is affected by the identity of the amino acid in the Z position [15, 16, 30, 35].
+Relative to the most common pentapeptide repeat in bovine and porcine elastin, VPGVG [36, 37], the LCST is lowered when the amino acid occupying the Z position is more hydrophobic than valine and raised when Z is more hydrophilic.
+As expected, introducing the highly hydrophobic amino acid 5TFI into the Z position of the elastin-like domain results in a decrease of the LCST by more than 20°C (Figure III-3).

-Figure 3.
+Figure III-3.
 Replacement of 82% of the isoleucine residues in CS5 with a fluorinated amino acid (CS5-F) decreases the LCST by 20°C, as evidenced by the turbidity of a 10 mg/ml in PBS solution, pH 7.4.